-Job title Postdoctoral Research Associate in Low-Dimensional Topology/Geometry Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Job title Postdoctoral Research Associate in the Application of Machine Learning to Pure Mathematics Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
 Grade and salary Grade 7: £38,205 - £44,263 p.a.
-Hours Full time Contract type Fixed-term (36 months) Reporting to Professor Marc Lackenby Vacancy reference 168932 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+Hours Full time Contract type Fixed-term (36 months) Reporting to Professor Marc Lackenby Vacancy reference 168934 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
 This post is subject to a 12-month probationary period.
 This post is funded by the Engineering and Physical Sciences Research Council (EPSRC).
 (PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date)